-Stenting and Aggressive Medical Therapy for Preventing Recurrent Stroke in Intracranial Stenosis (SAMMPRIS) was an investigator-initiated randomised, controlled, multi-centre clinical trial to test whether early angioplasty and stenting can reduce subsequent ischaemic stroke risk in patients with symptomatic severe stenosis of a major intracranial artery.55 Medical management in SAMMPRIS was identical in the two groups and consisted of aspirin, at a dose of 325 mg per day; clopidogrel, at a dose of 75 mg per day for 90 days after enrolment; management of the primary risk factors (elevated systolic blood pressure and elevated low-density lipoprotein [LDL] cholesterol levels) and management of secondary risk factors (diabetes, elevated non-high-density lipoprotein [non-HDL] cholesterol levels, smoking, excess weight and insufficient exercise) were achieved with the help of an intensive medical regimen and a lifestyle modification programme.
+Stenting and Aggressive Medical Therapy for Preventing Recurrent Stroke in Intracranial Stenosis (SAMMPRIS) was an investigator-initiated randomized, controlled, multi-center clinical trial to test whether early angioplasty and stenting can reduce subsequent ischemic stroke risk in patients with symptomatic severe stenosis of a major intracranial artery.55 Medical management in SAMMPRIS was identical in the two groups and consisted of aspirin, at a dose of 325 mg per day; clopidogrel, at a dose of 75 mg per day for 90 days after enrollment; management of the primary risk factors (elevated systolic blood pressure and elevated low-density lipoprotein [LDL] cholesterol levels), and management of secondary risk factors (diabetes, elevated non-high-density lipoprotein [non-HDL] cholesterol levels, smoking, excess weight, and insufficient exercise) were achieved with the help of an intensive medical regimen and a lifestyle modification program.
 It was found that angioplasty and stenting was inferior to aggressive medical therapy in prevention of recurrent stroke in patients with intracranial atherosclerotic stenosis.
-The peri-procedural stroke or death rate within 30 days after Wingspan stenting (14.7 %) in SAMMPRIS was substantially higher than the rates reported in earlier case series.51-53 distal embolism during stenting.^{56,57} Peri-procedural complications in SAMMPRIS were mainly due to ischaemic stroke (63.3 %, 19/30), which was largely due to perforator stroke (63.1 %, 12/19), and others such as embolic, mixed perforator and embolic, and stent occlusion.
-The other peri-procedural complications were due to haemorrhagic stroke, which was either subarachnoid haemorrhage (45.5 %, 5/11) or intracerebral haemorrhage (IC) (54.5 %, 6/11).
-The majority (83.3 %, 5/6) of IC presented \geq 4 hours after stenting.
-All cases of fatal haemorrhage were due to IC.58
+The peri-procedural stroke or death rate within 30 days after Wingspan stenting (14.7 %) in SAMMPRIS was substantially higher than the rates reported in earlier case series.51-53

+The high rate of peri-procedural complication was attributed to inclusion of patients with recent symptoms that could lead to increased risk for distal embolism during stenting.
+Peri-procedural complications in SAMMPRIS were mainly due to ischemic stroke (63.3 %, 19/30), which was largely due to perforator stroke (63.1 %, 12/19), and others such as embolic, mixed perforator and embolic, and stent occlusion.
+The other peri-procedural complications were due to hemorrhagic stroke, which was either subarachnoid hemorrhage (45.5 %, 5/11) or intracerebral hemorrhage (IC) (54.5 %, 6/11).
+The majority (83.3 %, 5/6) of IC presented ≥4 hours after stenting.
+All cases of fatal hemorrhage were due to IC.